JeffreySarnoff/FieldsOfBits.jl/README.md

 Bitfields have names.
 These names are of type Symbol.
 Any bitfield specification includes the name.

-- One way to specify a bitfield is to give its `bitwidth`, the count of bits spanned, and its `offset`, the shift up from the least significant bit.
+- One way to specify a bitfield is to give its 'bitwidth', the count of bits spanned, and its 'offset', the shift up from the least significant bit.
-- Another way to specify a bitfield is to give its `bitmask`, the sequence of 1 bits that covers the bitfield exactly, in its intended position.
+- Another way to specify a bitfield is to give its 'bitmask', the sequence of 1 bits that covers the bitfield exactly, in its intended position.

 The targeted unsigned type, the type wherein the bitfield is to be placed, may be specified explicitly.
 - If unspecified, then the smallest unsigned type that accommodates [all] the bitfield[s] is used.